kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Kentucky Traffic Court Records Public Records?

-As with most courts of public records, traffic court records are regarded as public records and are available to members of the public, under the public access to information law.
+Kentucky traffic court records are regarded as public records and are available to members of the public under the public access to information law.
 Consequently, any member of the public can request to view all traffic records.
-The only exceptions to this are records that have been restricted law or court order
+The only exceptions to this are records that have been restricted by law or court order.

 Getting a Traffic Ticket in Kentucky

-A Uniform Citation ticket is an official long-form document that is issued for traffic violations within the state of Kentucky.
-It is issued by a law enforcement officer.
+A Uniform Citation ticket is an official long-form document issued for traffic violations within the state of Kentucky, and a law enforcement officer issues it.
 It is an attestation of the violations as observed by the officer.
-The various sections of the ticket will be completed by the officer before being given to the offender.
-The officer will fill in the:
+The officer may complete the various sections of the ticket before giving it to the offender.
+The officer may fill in the:

-• Offender/Violator section, which will contain the full name, date of birth, address and other pertinent bio-data of the offender.
-Information about the offender’s license will be included here.
+• The offender/Violator section which may contain the offender's full name, date of birth, address, and other pertinent bio-data.
+Information about the offender's license may also be included here.

-• Vehicle section, which will contain all pertinent details about the vehicle in question and denote the speed recorded if it is a speeding ticket.
+• The Vehicle section may contain all pertinent details about the vehicle in question and denote the speed recorded if it is a speeding ticket.

-• Date/Time section, which will note the date, time and location of the incident including the city or county.
+• Date/Time section, which may note the date, time, and location of the incident, including the city or county.

-• Charge section, which will outline the charge with violation code and the statute/ordinance section being violated.
+• Charge section, which may outline the charge with the violation code and the statute/ordinance section being violated.

-• Court section, which will specify the court date, time and location.
-It will also indicate if the ticket is “payable”, which means it can be paid without a court appearance or if a court appearance will be required to resolve the ticket.
-If the ticket is payable, the total fine amount will be listed here.
+• Court section, which may specify the court date, time and location.
+It may also indicate if the ticket is "payable", which means it can be paid without a court appearance or if a court appearance may be required to resolve the ticket.
+If the ticket is payable, the total fine amount may be listed here.
 If not, then you are required to appear in court.

-• Case section, which will list all witnesses (if any) and addresses.
-The officer will include his agency, badge ID and signature.
-The back of the ticket will contain information about responding to the ticket.
+• Case section, which may list all witnesses (if any) and addresses.
+The officer may include his agency, badge ID and signature.
+The back of the ticket may contain information about responding to the ticket.

 Traffic fines in Kentucky vary by violation but are typically uniform across the state.
-If the cited offense can be paid before court date i.e. it is pre-payable, then the exact amount will be noted on the ticket.
-Penalties for traffic violations can come to include added fines, points on your driving record, license suspension/revocation and even jail time.
+If the cited offense can be paid before the court date, i.e., it is pre-payable, then the exact amount may be noted on the ticket.
+Penalties for traffic violations can include added fines, points on your driving record, license suspension/revocation, and even jail time.
 Kentucky employs a points system to monitor driving behavior and discourage dangerous driving.
-Convictions for traffic violations are reported to the Kentucky Department of Driver Licensing (DDL) and accumulating up to 12 points in 2 years will cause your license to be suspended.
-Points from traffic violations will stay on your record for 2 years.
+Convictions for traffic violations are reported to the Kentucky Department of Driver Licensing (DDL), and accumulating up to 12 points in 2 years may cause your license to be suspended.
+Points from traffic violations may stay on your record for 2 years.

 Kentucky traffic violations are divided into moving and non-moving violations.
-Moving violations are more serious or major offenses, which are committed by a vehicle while in motion.
-Non-moving violations are less serious or minor offenses, which are generally committed when a vehicle is parked or associated with faulty vehicle equipment.
+Moving violations are more serious or major offenses committed by a vehicle while in motion.
+Non-moving violations are less serious or minor offenses generally committed when a vehicle is parked or associated with faulty vehicle equipment.

 What to Do When You Get a Traffic Ticket in Kentucky?

-Upon receipt of a traffic ticket in Kentucky, you can either
+Upon receipt of a traffic ticket in Kentucky, you may:

 • Choose to pay the traffic ticket (Guilty Plea)